 Saturday, April 29, 1:15 PM

-The goal of this workshop is not only to talk about the process but actually to get people experience the collaborative process that a director and choreographer have been using to work on this particular action series.
+The goal of this workshop is not only to talk about the process but to actually get people to experience the collaborative process that a director and choreographer might use in a particular action series.

 Steven and Artur will show the raw footage of the actual sequences from the original choreography.
-Steven will be discussing his approach to filming the sequences after screening the raw footage.
+Steven will also discuss his approach to filming the sequences after screening the raw footage.

 The workshop will end with a QA session.